rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/RMD.md

 Importing
 ---------

-We import two datasets from the directory. `d_course` is a tiblle indicating the code, name and cluster[2] of each course[3]. `corpus` is a corpus containing the five most recent course catalogues of UCM.
+We import two datasets from the directory. `d_course` is a tiblle indicating the code, name and cluster of each course.
+(Courses are distributed among 17 clusters: International Relation, Cultural Studies, Biomedical Science, etc.). `corpus` is a corpus containing the five most recent course catalogues of UCM.
 Course catalogues are published every year and contain a descritpion of each course that is one or two pages long.

 ``` r
 d_course <- read_csv("Course.csv", col_type = cols())